 However, just how the England international reacts to the potential disappointment of no longer being a starting XI regular will dictate his future on Merseyside.

 Klopp wants a cohesive unit of players that all buy into his footballing methods and ideals; one rotten apple could tarnish the group.
+I doubt anybody at this moment in time would offer bets on Sturridge starting over Firmino at the moment, including this site.

 As such, with Divock Origi and Danny Ings also in contention and money to spend, Sturridge leaving Anfield in one of the next two transfer windows should not be entirely ruled out.